 The project consulted well over nine thousand hard copy aerial photographs loaned from the Historic England Archive, Cambridge University Collection of Aerial Photography and those held by Devon County Council, as well as lidar data and modern digital vertical aerial photographs, particularly from the Channel Coast Observatory.

-A total of 1501 archaeological or historic sites were identified from the aerial imagery and recorded on the Devon Historic Environment Record (HER), available through Heritage Gateway and mapped on the Devon Environment Viewer; those within Torbay will be added to the Torbay Historic Environment Record.
+A total of 1501 archaeological or historic sites were identified from the aerial imagery and recorded on the Devon Historic Environment Record (HER), available through Heritage Gateway and mapped on the Devon Environment Viewer.
 Some of the main themes identified during the survey are summarised below, but much more detail is available in the report.

 Military defence and fortification